kataw/kataw/test/__snapshot__/parser/declarations/class/extending_class_when_wrapped_in_non-extending_class.md

     "text": "class a { constructor(){   class x extends y { [super()](){} }    }}",
     "fileName": "__root__",
     "flags": 0,
-    "diagnostics": [
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 73,
-            "error": "'super' can only be referenced in members of derived classes or object literal expressions", "start": 53,
-            "end": 54
-        }
-    ],
     "start": 0,
     "end": 68
 }